Kinetics-JOJO/MMedFD_Sub/README.md

 using rubric-based and pairwise protocols.
 MMedFD estab- lishes a reproducible framework for benchmarking streaming ASR and end-to-end duplex agents in healthcare deployment.
-The dataset and related resources are publicly available at https://github.com/Kinetics-JOJO/MMedFD
+The dataset and related resources are publicly available at Github and Huggingface